Silibinin: Biotechnology

-Silymarin can be produced in callus and cells suspensions of Silybum marianum and substituted pyrazinecarboxamides can be used as abiotic elicitors of flavolignan production.
+Silymarin can be produced in callus and cell suspensions of Silybum marianum and substituted pyrazinecarboxamides can be used as abiotic elicitors of flavolignan production.

 Biosynthesis

 The biosynthesis of silibinin A and silibinin B is composed of two major parts, taxifolin and coniferyl alcohol.
 Coniferyl alcohol is synthesized in milk thistle seed coat.
 Starting with the transformation of phenylalanine into cinnamic acid mediated by phenylalanine ammonia-lyase.
 Cinnamic acid will then go through two rounds of oxidation by trans-cinnamate 4-monooxygenase and 4-coumarate 3-hydroxylase to give caffeic acid.
 The meta position alcohol is methylated by caffeic acid 3-O-methyltransferase to produce ferulic acid.
 From ferulic acid, the production of coniferyl alcohol is carried out by 4-hydroxycinnamate CoA ligase, cinnamoyl CoA reductase, and cinnamyl alcohol dehydrogenase.
 For taxifolin, its genes for the biosynthesis can be overexpressed in flowers as the transcription is light dependent.
 The production of taxifolin utilizes a similar pathway as for synthesizing p-coumaric acid followed by three times of carbon chain elongation with malonyl-CoA and cyclization by chalcone synthase and chalcone isomerase to yield naringenin.
 Through flavanone 3-hydroxylase and flavonoid 3'-monooxygenase, taxifolin is furnished.
 To merge taxifolin and coniferyl alcohol, taxifolin can be translocated from the flower to the seed coat through symplast pathway.
 Both taxifolin and coniferyl alcohol will be oxidized by ascorbate peroxidase 1 to enable the single electron reaction to couple two fragments generating silybin (silibinin A + silibinin B).